 The FLCC Sunday Ride is one of the club’s primary weekly events.
-While these rides are open to anyone, it tends to attract experienced riders.
-If you are newer to cycling, the Thursday rides on the West Hill or the Saturday club rides may be a better alternative.
-Expressing interest in the ride by emailing the club list may bring out others of varying ability as well, and if there is a larger crowd, the ride may split into self-selected groups based on expected pace.
-These are almost always “leaderless” rides and we encourage individuals who are planning to participate on a given Sunday ride to use the club’s listserv to make their intentions known to other club members prior to the ride.
+While these rides are open to anyone, they tend to attract experienced riders.
+The ride regroups frequently, and some paceline riding may occur.
+The ride may split into self-selected groups based on pace.
+These rides are almost always “leaderless,” and we encourage individuals who are planning to participate in a given ride to use the club’s mailing list to make their intentions known to other club members prior to the ride.

 We meet at 10:00 am in the early part of the season.
-As the weather warms, we generally meet at 9:00 at East Hill Plaza, though there are several exceptions to the start time and place, so be sure to check the online calendar to find the specific ride.
-The calendar will always link to a map or cue sheet that describes the route, gives the distances, etc.
+As the weather warms, we generally meet at 9:00, though there are several exceptions to the start time and place, so be sure to check the online calendar, especially if the start point is remote.
+The calendar will always link to a map or cue sheet that describes the route, distances, etc.

-For information about any of the rides, directions, or other questions, email the Sunday Ride coordinator at email@example.com.
+For information about any of the rides, directions, or other questions, email the Weekend Ride coordinators at email@example.com.